Energy Efficient Computing Systems: Architectures, Abstractions and Modeling to Techniques and Standards

 \subsection{SOC Integration, evolution of software power management}

 Computing systems have transformed from predominantly CPU-based systems to more complex system-on-a-chip (SOC) based ones with highly integrated single/multi-core CPUs, newer memory technologies/components, domain-specific accelerators for graphics, imaging, deep learning, high speed interconnects/ peripherals and multi-comms for connectivity.
 The more recent Compute Express Link (CXL) \cite{cxl} is an industry standard to integrating accelerators, memory and compute elements.
+Similarly, PCI \cite{pci-sig} have emerged as standards for high bandwidth, low power interconnects between CPU cores, memory and accelerators.
 As systems have become more capable in terms of their performance and capabilities, their energy consumption and heat production has also grown rapidly.
 The explosion of highly powerful and complex SOCs across all kinds of computing systems have surpassed the rate of evolution of software thereby presenting unique challenges to meet the power and thermal limits.
 From a systems perspective, such platforms present wide ranging issues on SOC integration, power closure/verification, hardware/software power management and fine-grained thermal management strategies. \textit{This is perhaps a unique phase in the semiconductor industry which has always prided on a specific cadence of hardware growth and the assumption that software will always be ready to meet the requirements of the hardware}.